-From June to September, Polish audio-visual composer, Ela Orleans, is resident in Huntly, listening.
+From June to September 2018, Polish audio-visual composer, Ela Orleans, was resident in Huntly, listening.

 In 300 years, what will our local language sound like?
 Will the same birds sound be heard in and around Huntly?
 Will there be a town?
 Will we be thriving or even surviving?